donate icon DONATE

 Treatment of Sunburns

-If your child receives a sunburn, try these remedies:
+If your child receives a mild sunburn:

 • Apply cool compresses to your child’s skin or suggest a cool bath to soothe the burn.